Pacchannnn/s4207910_s4189686/README.md

 The Sub-Task A pages (landing page, vaccination coverage explorer and vaccination improvement ranking) were removed from this submission, along with their queries, templates, styles and tests.
-The Mission page is now served at `/`, and the previous `/mission` address redirects there.
 The supplied database is unchanged apart from the project persona rows, which describe the pages that remain. `docs/REQUIREMENTS_MATRIX.md` records the removal in full.